 Do you find that you simply can’t be satisfied with your performance, no matter how hard you work?
-Are you constantly obsessing over some deficiency of yours?
+Are you constantly obsessing over your deficiencies?
 Do you get overwhelmed easily while practicing?
 Is "overthinking" inhibiting your ability to be efficient and productive?

 Let me begin this by saying that many who know me would question my qualifications for writing an article on how to stop overthinking.
-After all, I am known as a prolific over-thinker.
-However, I would like to make the claim that this does actually qualify me to express an opinion on this topic.
+After all, I am known as a prolific overthinker.
+However, I claim that this does qualify me to express an opinion on this topic.
 So, the very fact that this article managed to come into existence should be proof that I know something.
 And if I can do it, you can too.

 - If you are thinking so much that it is preventing you from sight-reading music fluently: notice how you might be feeling a sense of urgency to play the music correctly RIGHT NOW.
 What does this urgency feel like?
 It’s probably not very pleasant.
 However, instead of letting you feel this urgency, the mind is distracting you with “Sight-reading is too difficult”.